It's Love-Love-Love

-"It's Love, Love, Love" is a popular song whose music was written by Joan Whitney and Alex Kramer, with lyrics by Mack David, and published in 1943.
+"It's Love, Love, Love" is a popular song with music written by Joan Whitney and Alex Kramer, and with lyrics by Mack David, and published in 1943.

 Guy Lombardo recording

 The best-known recording was by Guy Lombardo and his Royal Canadians (vocal by Skip Nelson).
 It was recorded on January 7, 1944, and released by Decca Records as catalog number 18589.
-It first reached the Billboard magazine Best Seller chart on April 6, 1944 and lasted 10 weeks on the chart, peaking at #1.
+It first reached the Billboard Best Seller chart on April 6, 1944 and lasted 10 weeks on the chart, peaking at No. 1.